Danby Wiske railway station

 Danby Wiske railway station was a station on the East Coast Main Line.
-It was located approximately 1/2 mi east of Danby Wiske, in the Hambleton district of North Yorkshire.
+It was located approximately 1/2 mi east of Danby Wiske, in North Yorkshire.
 Opened on 1 December 1884 the station was closed to passengers on 15 September 1958.

-Near to the station were water troughs to allow fast steam locomotives to take on water whilst still running.
+To the south of the station at milepost 32 (measured from York) were Danby Wiske (also known as Wiske Moor) water troughs to allow fast steam locomotives to take on water whilst still running.
 Because of the spray when they collected water, the troughs could not be located at big stations (such as Northallerton or Darlington) with Danby Wiske being one of six locations on the East Coast Main Line that had the water troughs.
+Brought into use in 1901, they were the second set on the NER, after Lucker.